It is extremely rare to see a true orthodontic “emergency.” But minor problems and irritations are common. Here’s everything you need to know:

 Of course, when one ligature pops off or breaks, others may follow.
 Missing or broken ligatures should be brought to the attention of the orthodontist.

-To put the bracket back in place, use sterile tweezers to slide the bracket along the wire until it is between two teeth.
+To put a bracket back in place, use sterile tweezers to slide the bracket along the wire until it is between two teeth.
 Rotate the bracket back to the proper position, then slide it back to the center of the tooth.

-This is not an emergency, but may be very uncomfortable.
-Prompt relief may be achieved by applying a small amount of topical anesthetic (such as Orabase or Ora-Gel) directly to the ulcerated surface using a cotton swab.
+This is not an emergency, but the condition can be very uncomfortable.
+If this happens to you, you can get prompt relief by applying a small amount of topical anesthetic (e.g., Orabase or Ora-Gel) directly to the ulcerated surface using a cotton swab.
 Reapply as needed.

-Occasionally the end of a wire will work itself out of place and irritate the patient’s mouth.
-Use a Q-tip or pencil eraser to push the wire so that it is flat against the tooth.
-If the wire cannot be moved into a comfortable position, cover it with relief wax.
-(See Irritation of Cheeks or Lips above for instructions on applying relief wax.)
+Occasionally the end of a wire will work itself out of place and irritate a patient’s mouth.
+If this happens to you, use a Q-tip or pencil eraser to push the wire so that it is flat against your tooth.
+If you can’t move the wire into a comfortable position, cover it with relief wax.
+(See above–”If your lips or cheeks get irritated”–for instructions on applying relief wax.)
 Make the orthodontist aware of the problem.